 It is important to explain how the site assessment work fits with the process of preparing the Neighbourhood Plan and with the separate but closely related SA/SEA exercise.
-The approach reflects the advice of the Planning Practice Guidance on the assessment of broad locations and sites for their housing and other development potential.
+The approach reflects the advice of the Planning Practice Guidance on the assessment of sites for their housing and other development potential.
 A number of comments were received on this process at the Pre Submission stage indicating that it had not been explained well enough.
 In which case, this final version of the report goes into more detail.

-As neighbourhood plans cover much smaller areas than Strategic Housing Land Availability Assessments, they are able to consider a variety of spatial options for place making that is not possible for every Parish at the District scale.
-This allows for more emphasis to be placed on defining and comparing spatial options before considering the role that an individual site may play in delivering one or more of those options.
-The flow diagram below explains this further.
+As neighbourhood plans cover much smaller areas than Strategic Housing Land Availability Assessments, they are able to consider a variety of spatial issues for place making that is not possible for every Parish at the District scale (e.g. in the direct provision of infrastructure).
+This allows for more emphasis to be placed on defining and comparing the spatial merits of sites in considering if and how they may be developed.

 The visioning and objective work that formed the basis of early community engagement activity on the Plan provided a clear preference for the spatial strategy that the Plan must adopt to growing the town in the future.
-Essentially, the strategy focuses on avoiding incursions into the surrounding landscape and distributing growth using a mix of different types of site, leveraging community benefits wherever possible and reasonable to do so.
-At the same time, site assessments were undertaken by the neighbourhood planning team to ascertain the availability and simple capacity of land in and around the main town.
-Each site was identified as being part of one of four spatial options:
+Essentially, the strategy focuses on leveraging community benefits wherever possible and reasonable to do so and in doing so, avoiding harmful incursions into the surrounding landscape.
+Since Fairford historically floods, and has been identified as subject to groundwater flooding, flood risks were also an important consideration.